League-of-Greedy-Modders/Greedy-Mods/README.md

 ## Contributing

+### Joining the League

+So you want to join the League, eh?
+Here's the process:

+1. Create a Greedy mod.
+2. Publish it online somewhere.
+It must be accessible to the open internet with a static URL, such as a GitHub release or a Dropbox link, and it must be a `.zip` or `.rar`.
+3. Petition a Maintainer or higher in the _League of Greedy Modders_ for access.
+    1. You will need a GitHub account to join.
+    2. The Maintainer will validate that you have in fact made a Greedy mod and will consider if you would be a good fit.
+    3. If they decide you are, you will be invited to the League of Greedy Modders organization on GitHub via email.
+    4. After accepting, the Maintainer will elevate your permissions on `Greedy-Mods` to `Write`, allowing you to contribute.
+    5. If you have further questions with the process, they will be happy to assist you.

+### Merge Process

+1. **Clone** the `Greedy-Mods` repository onto your own computer.
+2. Create a new branch locally.
+3. Make your changes on your local branch.
+4. **Commit** and **Push** your changes to the **Remote** branch (GitHub)
+5. Validate the installation using your branch as a [test channel in Greed](#local-test-channel).
+6. On GitHub, create a **Pull Request** (aka PR, Merge Request, or MR) between your branch and `main`.
+7. Find another member of the League to review your code.
+8. Once they have approved your MR, you can **Merge** your changes.

-### Local Testing
+### Local Test Channel

-For your own local testing, you can manually override the channel in Greed's `App.config` with a url leading to your own channel.
+For your own local testing, you can manually override the channel in Greed's `App.config` with a url leading to your own test channel.
 It should look something like...

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>